SD › Best Time to Visit Prague

 - St. Wenceslas International Festival – The St. Wenceslas Festival is traditionally held around September 28, the national holiday that commemorates the death of the Czech prince, St. Wenceslas.
 Celebrations take place across the country, including Prague, which sees a variety of sacred music, including gospel, chants and choral music.

 Prague in October

 - Strings of Autumn – The Strings of Autumn is an eclectic program of music performances.
 It features musicians from around the world who perform everything from baroque and avant-garde jazz to classic and contemporary Swiss yodeling.
-It runs for more than a month starting in about mid-October each year, with 2019’s dates still to be announced.
+It runs for more than a month starting in about mid-October each year.

-- Signal Light Festival – For four days in October (October 10-13 in 2019), this festival brings artists from across the globe to Prague’s historical buildings and iconic landmarks to create interactive light installations, site-specific projections, and video mapping.
+- Signal Light Festival – For four days in October, this festival brings artists from across the globe to Prague’s historical buildings and iconic landmarks to create interactive light installations, site-specific projections, and video mapping.
 At dusk, the city is magnificently illuminated to brighten dreary days of fall.

 - Foundation of the Republic Day – This national holiday on October 28, a landmark date in Czech history, celebrates the day Czechoslovakia became independent.
 While restaurants, museums, and tourist attractions are usually open, some may close on the first working day after the holiday.

 - Designblok – This festival of international design is held in late October every year.
 Dedicated to design in all forms, it’s considered the largest design and fashion event in central Europe.
 The indoor exhibition features a fashion show and displays of clothing, jewelry, home furnishings, and lighting, as well as utilitarian and industrial design from top Czech designers.